-SECTION 6: TRANSITIONAL ARRANGEMENTS 31.
-The new regime of Regulations and Standards will come into effect on 1 September 2011.
-Individuals who hold positions as PCFs and CFs as at that date will continue in those positions.
-We do not believe that this allows for enough time - especially since much preparatory work will need to be done by insurers.
-Is it necessary to introduce the regime so quickly?
-Would 1 st January 2012 be more practical?
-32. However, firms are required to comply with Section 21 of 1 the Act which prohibits them from permitting a person to carry out a CF unless the firm is "satisfied on reasonable grounds that the person complies with any standard of fitness and probity in a code issued by the Central Bank under section 50 and the person has agreed to abide by any such standard".
-33. The Central Bank will require firms to identify and maintain a record of the individuals who are carrying out PCFs and CFs at transition to the new regime together with the necessary due diligence undertaken.
-34. Firms will also be required to submit to the Central Bank a list of those individuals who are carrying out the specific PCFs in their firm (as at the date upon which the Regulations come into effect).
-Firms will be given until 31 December 2011 to supply the list of PCFs to the Central Bank.
-Is it intended that this date should be later than the proposed date of introduction of the regime?
-Does the CB propose to maintain a register, including documentation of due diligence (see 33.) of individuals carrying out PCFs?
-35. The boards of such firms will be required to sign off when submitting the lists that they are satisfied the individuals are fit and proper according to the Fitness and Probity Standards issued under section 50 of the Act.
+- 31. The new regime of Regulations and Standards will come into effect on 1 September 2011.
+Individuals who hold positions as PCFs and CFs as at that date will continue in those positions. - 32.
+However, firms are required to comply with Section 21 of the Act which prohibits them from permitting a person to carry out a CF unless the firm is "satisfied on reasonable grounds that the person complies with any standard of fitness and probity in a code issued by the Central Bank under section 50 and the person has agreed to abide by any such standard". - 33.
+The Central Bank will require firms to identify and maintain a record of the individuals who are carrying out PCFs and CFs at transition to the new regime together with the necessary due diligence undertaken. - 34.
+Firms will also be required to submit to the Central Bank a list of those individuals who are carrying out the specific PCFs in their firm (as at the date upon which the Regulations come into effect).
+Firms will be given until 31 December 2011 to supply the list of PCFs to the Central Bank. - 35.
+The boards of such firms will be required to sign off when submitting the lists that they are satisfied the individuals are fit and proper according to the Fitness and Probity Standards issued under section 50 of the Act.

 36. If not so satisfied, they should discuss their proposed actions with their Central Bank supervisory team.